Barcelona can always count on Messi & Suarez but never rely on Dembele | Goal.com

 The return of Ian Rakitic to the midfield proved particularly profitable.

-The Croatian has largely been frozen out this season but produced the kind of dynamic, influential display that should prompt Ernesto Valverde should use him more – despite the internet hordes' constant criticism of the former Sevilla man.
+The Croatia international has largely been frozen out this season but produced the kind of dynamic, influential display that should prompt Valverde into using him more – despite the internet hordes' constant criticism of the former Sevilla man.

 Rakitic would have been expected to start on Sunday against Atletico Madrid, anyway, with Sergio Busquets suspended for the trip to the Wanda Metropolitano, but he should now go into what is a massive game for Barca with some of his confidence restored.